yucelz/q-store-examples/README.md

 # Q-Store Examples

-Standalone example projects demonstrating Q-Store quantum database capabilities for ML training, financial applications, and more.
+Standalone example projects demonstrating Q-Store 3.4.3 quantum database capabilities for ML training, financial applications, and more.

+**Note**: This is a standalone examples repository.
+Q-Store 3.4.3 is installed via pip or from a local wheel file.

 ## 🚀 Quick Start